jjrom/scull/README.md

 ## Set up a nginx proxy

+For security reason, scull is only available from localhost.

-scull runs on localhost only.
-To access scull REST API from internet, add this to /etc/nginx/sites-available/default file
+To access scull REST API from internet you can you use nginx as a proxy by adding the following to  /etc/nginx/sites-available/default file

     location /scull/ {